 Let’s say, for example, you have an order worth $200.
 Since it’s over $30, the coupon you set up before would account for a 15% discount (also worth $30).
 At some point, though, if an order becomes expensive enough, the numbers won’t add up on your end.

-If you open your coupon and go to the Usage restriction tab, you can set both minimum and maximum spend values.
+If you go to the Usage restriction tab, you can set both minimum and maximum spend values.
 We already have a minimum, which is $30, and we set $300 as the maximum to give you an example:

 Within this tab, you can choose whether your coupon will work in combination with other discount codes and if the offer excludes items on sale:

 Those two options are up to you.
-Keep in mind, though – if you tend to offer a lot of coupons simultaneously, it can pay off to tick the Individual use only option.
-That way, you can protect yourself against potential abuse of the coupons system.
+Keep in mind, though – if you tend to offer a lot of coupons simultaneously, it can pay off to tick the Individual use-only option.
+That way, you can protect yourself against potential abuse of the coupon system.